neuronflicker/CTF/UCF/Pwn_mem-test/README.md

 ![Stack with input](input_stack.png)

-The input is placed on the stack at 0xff843a28.
+The input is placed on the stack at 0xff843a25 (I've missed highlighting a few in the image).
 There are our 10 A characters and the null terminator.
 To affect the return address, we're going to have to add another 13 A characters (to eat up the null terminator and then 12 bytes on the next line), and then put the address we want to jump to.
 Looking at the code, the function we want to call is at 0x08048866:

 ![Win_func() location](win_func_location.png)